sopoforic/too-much-free-time/content/classic-nintendo-games-are-np-hard.md

 (Don't be alarmed by the duplication.
 The reason for writing that way will be apparent later.)

-The *3* in 3-SAT means that each sub-expression (in parentheses) can have at most 3 parts.
-In this case, each has only two parts.
+The *3* in 3-SAT means that each clause (the parts in parentheses) can have at most 3 components.
+In this case, each has only two *distinct* components--one is repeated.

-All three sub-expressions must be true for the formula to be true, and a sub-expression is true if *any* of its components (which are separated by pipes) is true.
+All three clauses must be true for the formula to be true, and a clause is true if *any* of its components (which are separated by pipes) is true.
 In logic-speak, it's a conjunction of several disjunctions.

 It's pretty easy to see that this expression is true if y is true (satisfying the first part) and x is false (satisfying the other two).
-But, what if there were fifty or a hundred or a billion sub-expressions?
+But what if there were fifty or a hundred or a billion sub-expressions?
 That would be harder to tell.

 ## Requirements for 3-SAT